 Identifying your most common triggers can help you take control of them.
 When you consciously recognize a trigger, you can practice suppressing the negative association.
-The more often you suppress this association, the easier it will become. you can also reassociate a trigger with a positive or safe experience, thereby breaking the link between the trigger and the negative memory.
+The more often you suppress this association, the easier it will become.

 2. Talk to a therapist